 Yes!
 Free samples are available at your local Open Farm reseller.
 If you need a paw finding a store in your area, email us at email@example.com.
 Let us know how your dog likes Open Farm by posting a picture on social media of your dog with their sample bag and tag us @OpenFarmPet.
 We think it will be love at first bite!

 Our fish is exclusively ocean caught.
 Because availability of wild fish species varies by season, the fish selection in our Catch-Of-The- Day Whitefish and Green Lentil recipe changes regularly.
 By sourcing seasonally, we can guarantee the freshest fish selection while maintaining our commitment to the health of our oceans.
 Plus, it keeps things interesting for your pet!
 The nutritional profiles of each seasonally sourced whitefish are very similar to one another, so the variation in fish type will not upset your pet’s stomach.
 Check the label on the back of your bag to see the seasonal fish selection in each batch.

-Open Farm contains no ingredients from China.
 Almost all of our ingredients are sourced in Canada and the United States with the exception of our coconut oil and certain vitamins and minerals that are not available in North America.
 These particular vitamins and minerals are sourced from Europe and our coconut oil comes from Indonesia, the Philippines or Thailand.
 Additionally, we source our Lamb and Venison from New Zealand.

 Our recipes do not contain any gluten, however, they are not prepared in a gluten free facility and may contain trace amounts.

 Ideally, you should store your food indoors, in a cool, dark place.
 Use a resealable container constructed of food grade plastic or tightly seal or roll the original packaging after opening.
 Prolonged exposure to higher temperatures increases oxidation and reduces shelf life, as does exposure to direct sunlight.
 Refrigeration is not needed.